 5. Pay it forward

 Random acts of kindness work in the digital world, too.
 Browse through Kickstarter campaigns, and donate a few dollars towards somebody’s dream of opening a gallery or creating a documentary.
 Visit GiveForward.com, a fundraising platform where people raise money for loved ones in need.
+Be an active participant in Giving Tuesday.
 Can’t contribute financially?
 Share a story that speaks to your heart and offer words of encouragement.

 (Originally published November 2014)